mcello23/webpage/README.md

 ### Images Not Loading

-- Check file paths are correct
+- Check file paths are correct (all assets now in `images/` subdirectories)
-- Verify images exist in `/images/` and `/thumbs/`
+- Verify images exist in `/images/`, `/images/assets/`, and `/images/thumbs/`
 - Check browser console for 404 errors
+- Ensure thumbnail paths use `images/thumbs/` prefix

 ### Tests Failing